tlienart/thox/README.md

 * write more about SNEP + your own way
 * skip blah from body and shove it in technical intro
 * discuss why only consider marginals (see same discussion in W&J08), discuss alternatives (SMC on GM, Naesseth etc)
+* **style**: try to remove "we do this" then "we do that" which is a bit too informal. (leave that kind of comments to supervisors as well)

 ### Formatting